Irish mob: FBI corruption

 During the 1970s and 1980s, the FBI's Boston office was largely infiltrated through corrupt federal agent John J. Connolly, by which Whitey Bulger was able to use his status as a government informant against his rivals (the extent of which would not be revealed until the mid to late 1990s).

 The scandal was the basis for the non-fiction book Black Mass and its 2015 dramatic film adaptation, and it was partially the inspiration for the film The Departed.

-California

-Family Affiliated Irish Mafia

-The Family Affiliated Irish Mafia (FAIM) was formed in the mid 1990s in the county of Contra Costa by former Aryan Brotherhood association Coby Philips.
-The FAIM was originally an enforcement Gang for the Aryan Brotherhood but soon expanded to include its own operations, typically drug trafficking and dealing.
-After Coby Philips was arrested for murdering Aryan Brotherhood associate Darryl Grockett he denounced White supremacy and Neo-Nazism.
-Although FAIM hasn't been as active as they were in the 1990s and 2000s they have still been a present threat in the East Bay Area.
-Recently a member of FAIM was killed in a shootout with police in Martinez.

 Philadelphia

 Pre-prohibition

 The prominent Irish street gang pre-twentieth-century were the Schuylkill Rangers headed by Jimmy Haggerty, whose boyhood home was located on Arch Street in the area between Eighteenth and Nineteenth Street known as "McAran's Garden".

 After numerous arrests for theft and similar offenses, Haggerty and Schuylkill Ranger Hugh Murphy were convicted of the robbery of a Ninth Street store and sentenced to ten years imprisonment on December 12, 1865.
 He was pardoned by Governor Andrew G. Curtin eight months later, in part due to Haggerty's political connections and his promise to leave the country upon his release, and lived in Canada for a brief time before returning to the city to resume his criminal career.
 Haggerty remained a major underworld figure in Philadelphia until January 1869 when he was arrested on several counts of assault with intent to kill; during his arrest, he shot the arresting police officer.
 He was caught trying to escape from prison but was later released on bail and fled the city.
 Staying in New York City for a brief time, he returned to Philadelphia in April to surrender himself to authorities after the wounded police officer had received "hush money".
 He won both court cases against him but was ordered at the second trial to return to the Eastern State Penitentiary by the District Attorney for violating the terms of his release.
 While his lawyers argued the ruling, Haggerty disappeared from the courthouse during a recess in what was suspected to have been a planned escape.